What Is a Revocable Living Trust?

 - Can be more burdensome when it comes to owning assets.

 - Doesn’t provide as much oversight as to how the estate is administered.

 - Costs more to create depending on where you live.

-Speak to an Estate Planning Lawyer Today
+Speak to a Michigan Estate Planning Lawyer Today

 An experienced estate planning attorney can review your estate and advise you as to whether a revocable living trust is a good option for your particular situation.
 Call Sumner & Associates, P.C. today to learn more.